Jorgenal/Dualog_Assignment/Dualog_Assignment/Remarks.md

 to ensure everything works.

 The unit tests should cover almost every single part of the code.
 A few parts might be missing where the constructor is tested, but not the Set method.
 Decided to sort them based on classes they cover.
 Mostly troubled by naming convention.

+# Potential Criticsim
+I feel like I might have overengineered the task.
+I implemented a lot of Set methods which probably aren't needed in this context.
+This goes for the fleet classes as well.
+Only Ferry is described to have a public property, meaning it should have Set and Get method (if I understood property vs field correctly),whereas Tugboat and Ferry should have private fields.
+Therefore the better semantic might be to just override the constructor instead of having Set methods, but this choice has been explained above.

+A lot of the attributes were changed to int to make some parsing easier, but without the various Set methods, it would probably be fine to only handle the input in overridden constructors.